spod/fekv/README.md

-# raftexample-rs
+# fekv

-Key Value datastore with a REST API with raft based consensus in rust.
+Toy Key Value datastore with a REST API with raft based consensus written in Rust.

 ## Usage